Addiction Disorder & Psychiatric Disorder

 Certified Addiction Counselors

-The Multi Family Group will provide Family Recovery Education for families of Tangu clients* who are participating in all Outpatient & Residential Substance Abuse Programs.
+Family counseling options provide Family Recovery Education for family members of Tangu clients* who are participating in all Outpatient & Residential Substance Abuse Programs.

 PHP Program Description